-That depends - mostly on how sensible you and your horse are.
 Most of us have this romantic notion that snow and horses are meant to be together… and sometimes this is true!
 It’s fun and cool to see horses rolling, playing, and pawing in the snow.
 But every now and again, some real issues crop up that can harm your horse.
-And if the snow if really deep with lots of road closures - your Vet may not be able to get to you.
+And if the snow is really deep with lots of road closures – your Vet may not be able to get to you.

 Ice is not your friend.

 The hazards of snow for your horse include:

 - Tripping and twisting and tweaking legs.
 This depends on how deep the snow is, how silly your horse acts in the snow, and just some bad luck.
 It’s exhausting to walk through snow that’s a foot deep or more – and it’s also tricky to pick up your legs – which can lead to injuries!

 - Snow hides stuff.
 Frozen ground that has hoof imprints, tire marks, and all sorts of other rock-solid topographical challenges can damage your horse’s hooves.
 Bruises are a real possibility.
 Snow also hides ice – and I think we can all relate to crashing down by slipping on ice.
 A horse going down is a terrifying thought.

 Even barefoot hooves can get “snow high heels”.

 - Snow can create frozen high-heeled shoes for your horse.
 A recipe for disaster – including torn soft tissues and broken bones.
 Snow can be “wet” or “dry” or somewhere in between, and at some point, the snow can pack into your horse’s hooves.
 Barefoot horses are not immune to this!